jhap1982/giveituruguay/2012/2012-12-31 - The Chelsea at The Cosmopolitan, Las Vegas, NV, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-Snow ((Hey Oh))
+6. Snow ((Hey Oh))
-Soul to Squeeze
+7. Soul to Squeeze
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Me and My Friends
+9. Me and My Friends
-Auld Lang Syne part of
+10. Auld Lang Syne part of
-Universally Speaking
+11. Universally Speaking
-Ethiopia
+12. Ethiopia
-Suck My Kiss
+13. Suck My Kiss
-Under the Bridge
+14. Under the Bridge
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Around the World
+16. Around the World
-Give It Away
+17. Give It Away

 ## Notes